Garbanzo Bean Salad is loaded with veggies, dressed in an Italian-inspired vinaigrette, and finished with some herbaceous parsley!

 Garbanzo Bean Salad

-The dressing can be made in advance; just be sure to shake it up again before dressing this Garbanzo Bean Salad.
-We use all the dressing in this salad (it’s a lot, but we love it!), but you may want to use less.
+The dressing can be made ahead—just shake it well before adding it to the Garbanzo Bean Salad.
+I use all of it (it’s a lot, but so good!), but you can use less if you want.

 Process shots-- images of the dressing being made in a Mason jar and mixed together.